-- apple , whatever kind you like--I use Golden Delicious (6-8 apples make about 1 quart of applesauce)
+- 3 pounds fresh apples , whatever kind you like--I use Golden Delicious (6-8 apples)

 - Place apple slices in a large pot and add 1 cup of water.
 Cook the apples over medium heat, stirring often, until tender.
 Mash the apples with a potato masher.
 If you want an even smoother consistency, puree them in a blender.

-Fill your jars with applesauce leaving 1/2'' of headspace.
+- Fill sterilized quart jars with applesauce, leaving 1/2'' of headspace.
 Use a small rubber spatula to scrape down the inside of the jar and remove any air bubbles.

 Have you tried this recipe?!

 RATE and COMMENT below!
 I would love to hear your experience.

 I originally shared this recipe September 2014.
 Updated September 2019.